Post-Secondary Education Support

 Does your child wish to attend college, trade school or vocational school?
 Is their child support about to expire?
 If so, it’s highly recommended that you contact an experienced divorce attorney.
 An attorney can evaluate your case to see if your child qualifies for post-secondary education support.

 Law Offices of Shana E. Thompson has years of experience representing clients in divorce proceedings.
 We have the resources, knowledge and skills necessary to negotiate your child support terms.
 Start planning for your child’s future now.
-Call us at (206) 712-2756 to schedule a free consultation.
+Call us at (206) 712-2756 to schedule your first consultation.
 The attorneys at Law Offices of Shana E. Thompson accept clients throughout the greater Seattle area including Sammamish, Issaquah, Renton and Kent.